npragin/cs261/dynamic_array_and_bag/README.md

-# Assignment 2: Dynamic Array and ADT Implementation
+# Assignment 2: Dynamic Array and Bag Implementation

 An implementation of a dynamic array with automatic resizing and an abstract bag structure built on top of the dynamic array.